 Students are encouraged to document the hours of service they complete with Christian Brothers affiliated groups, as well as, outside individuals and outside groups.
-If you have any questions contact Ms. Jennifer Lystrup at 916-733-3653.
+If you have any questions, contact Ms. Gigi Grapé at 916-733-3653.

 At Christian Brothers High School in Sacramento, Lasallian Youth engages in various service projects with Oak Ridge Elementary School including:

 Students engage in bi-weekly tutoring after school.
 Days and times vary from year to year, so check in with the moderators of Lasallian Youth for details.